novvv/dnl_ad/README.md

 Quickly restart very simple:
 ./dnl_ad.py restart

-If after crash stay anl_ad.pid file in place you can clear it:
+If after crash  dnl_ad.pid file stay in place, and interrupt normal starting, you can clear it:

 ./dnl_ad.py zap